wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 _This section is non-normative._

--- write me --

-* distributed applications the new norm
-* realtime a requirement in many cases
-* WebSocket a protocol which includes the browser in this
-* WS is low-level
-* a lot of protocols which implement PubSub on top
-* quick PubSub overview
-* this does not natively cover the full range of what application components want to communicate
-* there is also a need to call procedures and receive results
-* the common model for RPCs is a client-server connection. in distributed applications the need for each caller to be aware of the callee's identity and to establish a connection presents at least significant overhead, at worst makes connections impossible (NAT problem)
-* WAMP provides routed RPCs in the same protocol as PubSub
-* this enables all application messaging to run over a single protocol using native messaging patterns
+The WebSocket protocol brought bi-directional real-time connections to the browser.
+This defines an API at the message level, requiring users who want to use WebSocket connections in their applications to define any semantics on top of it.

+The Web Application Messaging Protocl (WAMP) was initially defined as WebSocket protocol at the technical level, and is intended to provide application developers with the semantics they need to handle messaging between components in distributed applications.
+With WAMP, all components connect to a router.

+WAMP provides two messaging patterns: Publish & Subscribe and routed Remote Procedure calls.

+Publish & Subscribe is an established messaging pattern where components inform the router that they want to receive information on a topic (they suscribe to the topic).
+A component can then publish to this topic, and the router distributes events to all subscribers.

+With routed Remote Procedure calls, the decoupling of the Publish & Subscribe pattern is applied to Remote Procedure Calls: a component announces to the router that it provides a certain procedure, identified by a procedure name.
+Other components can then call the procedure, with the router invoking the procedure on the registering component, receiving the result for this, and forwarding this to the caller.

+Combining these two patterns into a single protocol allows a single protocol to be used for the entire messaging requirements of an application.

+While WAMP was originally specified to run over WebSocket, it can run over any transport which is message-based, ordered, reliable and bi-directional.

 ## Protocol Overview

 _This section is non-normative._

-This document defines the basic profile of WAMP.
-The basic profile
+For each of the two messaging patterns, three roles are defined:

+For PubSub, there are Subscribers and Publishers, which are connected through a Broker.

+For routed Remote Procedure Calls there are Callers and Callees, which are connected through a Dealer.

+WAMP Connections are established by Clients to a Router.
+Connections can use any transport which is message-based, ordered, reliable and bi-directional, with WebSocket as the default transport.

+WAMP Sessions are established using a WAMP Connection.
+A WAMP Session connects to a Realm on a Router.
+Routing occurs only between WAMP Sessions connected to the same realm.

-## Desing Philosophy
+## Design Philosophy

 _This section is non-normative._

+WAMP was desinged to be performant, safe and easy to implement.
+A first version of the protocol was publicly released in March 2012.
+The experiences of multiple implementers and user of this first version informed the design of the second version that forms the basis of this RFC.

+### Basic and Advanced Profile

+This specification is for a necessary basic set of features which allow WAMP to function, and which is referred to as the WAMP Basic Profile.

+The specification of additional features is still ongoing.
+The standardization of such features will be through a separate, future document.

 ### Application Code

-WAMP is designed for application code to run inside *Clients*, i.e. *Peers* of the roles *Callee*, *Caller*, *Publisher* and *Subscriber*.
+WAMP is designed for application code to run inside *Clients*, i.e. *Peers* of the roles *Callee*, *Caller*, *Publisher*, and *Subscriber*.

 *Routers*, i.e. *Peers* of the roles *Brokers* and *Dealers* are responsible for **generic call and event routing** and do not run application code.

-This allows to transparently exchange *Broker* and *Dealer* implementations without affecting the application and to distribute and deploy application components flexibly:
+This allows to transparently exchange *Broker* and *Dealer* implementations without affecting the application and to distribute and deploy application components flexibly.

--- adapt figure/appcode.png ---

 > Note that a **program** that implements e.g. the *Dealer* role might at the same time implement e.g. a built-in *Callee*.
 It is the *Dealer* and *Broker* that are generic, not the program.
 >

 ### Router Implementation Specifics

+This specification only deals with the protocol level for a basic profile.
 Specific WAMP *Broker* and *Dealer* implementations might differ in aspects such as:

 * support for WAMP Advanced Profile
 * router networks (clustering and federation)